Psychological anthropology: History

-Psychological Anthropology has been interwoven with anthropology since the beginning.
+Psychological anthropology emerged during the 20th century as a subfield of anthropology.
+The formal development of the sub-discipline is often attributed to anthropologist Franz Boas and some of his students, among whom were Margaret Mead, Ruth Benedict, and Edward Sapir.
+Boas, a founding influence of cultural anthropology, is one of the most important figures in the history of American anthropology.
+Like many of his contemporaries, Boas was intrigued by questions about the human mind.
+He likely read and engaged with psychoanalytical theory, such as that of Sigmund Freud, whose work was considered both controversial and groundbreaking during that era.

 Wilhelm Wundt was a German psychologist and pioneer in folk psychology.
 His objectives were to form psychological explanations using the reports of ethnologists.
 He made different contracting stages such as the 'totemic' stage, the 'age of heroes and gods', and the 'enlightened age of humanity'.
 Unlike most, Wundt believed that the mind of both 'primitive' and civilised groups had equivalent learning capabilities but that they simply used that capacity in different ways.

-Though intimately connected in many ways, the fields of anthropology and psychology have generally remained separate.
+Though intimately connected in many ways, the fields of anthropology and psychology have remained two distinct disciplines, in part because of their differing methodologies and disciplinary objectives.
 Where anthropology was traditionally geared towards historical and evolutionary trends, what psychology concerned itself with was more ahistorical and acultural in nature.
 Psychoanalysis joined the two fields together.

 In 1972 Francis L. K. Hsu suggested that the field of culture and personality be renamed 'psychological anthropology'.
 Hsu considered the original title old fashioned given that many anthropologists regarded personality and culture as the same, or in need of better explanations.
 During the 1970s and 1980s, psychological anthropology began to shift its focus towards the study of human behaviour in a natural setting.